sujantkumarkv/deepshard-tasks/README.md

 task to optimize for tokens/sec inferencing for llama.

 I'll log my approach + progress here as in steps on how to go about it in the README.
 I think this'll also serve to see how i do things and how can I improve it based on feedback.
-I may write something wrong (I dont know what i may think/write about haha), and may correct on it in the later commits.
+I may write something wrong, and may correct on it in the latter logs.

 ### log#1
 - Based on what I know, I can do inference with many libraries: vLLM, hf's TGI, llama.cpp, raw pytorch, fastgpt etc..